Back to Blog

 Unique Installations

-Artistic Lighting Light as landmark—LED installations, fiber optic elements, or projection mapping that transforms spaces after dark.
+Artistic Lighting Light as landmark: LED installations, fiber optic elements, or projection mapping that changes how the site feels after dark.

 Sound Installations Wind harps, chimes, or acoustic elements that add sonic dimension to the landscape.